History of New Mexico: Federalist stage

 One of the defining features of the Mexican period in the history of New Mexico was the attempt to instill a nationalist sentiment.
 This was a tremendous challenge considering the nature of identity in Mexico during the Spanish empire.
 Under the official dictates of the empire, subjects were classified in terms of ethnicity, class and position in society.
 These legal distinctions kept groups separate, and movement between groups was regulated.
 Ethnic Europeans made up the upper crust of this system, with Peninsulars—those born in Spain itself—comprising the true elite, while Mexican-born Europeans, the creoles, were ranked just below them.
-At the bottom were the masses of Indians and Mestizos, who had few legal rights and protections against the abuse of their superiors.
+At the bottom were the masses of Indigenous and Mestizos, who had few legal rights and protections against the abuse of their superiors.

-In contrast, the new 'Mexican' elite attempted to create a common identity among all classes and ethnicities.
-Embracing a wide range of peoples and cultures, from nomadic Indians to the high society of Mexico City, this ambitious undertaking met with mixed success.
-In New Mexico, there was already a highly structured and differentiated society at the time of independence, which was unique along the Mexican frontier.
-At the top were ethnic Europeans who then merged with a large community of Hispanics.
-The more Indian blood you possessed, the lower on the social scale you tended to reside until the bottom was made of settled Pueblo communities and the nomadic Indians who existed outside of the polity.

 Nationalists attempted to establish equality, if only legally, between these disparate groups.
 The local autonomy New Mexicans had established inhibited these endeavors and throughout the Mexican period the elite continued to maintain their privileges.
 Nevertheless, the inhabitants of New Mexico were able to adapt their old identity as Spanish subjects to Mexican nationals.
 Instead of a purely modern liberal sense of identity, this adapted Spanish feudalism to a geographic area.
 The evidence of this success in nationalism can be seen in the Pueblo myth of Montezuma.
 This held that the original Aztec homeland lay in New Mexico, and the original king of the Aztecs was a Pueblo.
 This creates a symbolic, and completely artificial, connection between the Mexican center and an isolated frontier society.